Samsung Galaxy S20 Glass Breakage

-The phone’s camera is said to offer greater resolution for more detailed images which add flexibility for editing, cropping, and zooming.
-The S20 and S20+ has a 64MP image, while the S20 Ultra offers a much larger 108MP.
-The S20 Ultra also offers dynamic shift option to automatically shift between lower 12MP and higher 108MP, to increase sensitivity in different light and action environments.
+The phone’s camera was said to offer greater resolution for more detailed images which added flexibility for editing, cropping, and zooming.
+The S20 and S20+ had a 64MP image capability, while the S20 Ultra offered a much larger 108MP.
+The S20 Ultra also offered dynamic shift option to automatically shift between lower 12MP and higher 108MP, to increase sensitivity in different light and action environments.

-Zoom capability again uses AI technology to reduce quality loss for an up-to 100X zoom and offers a number of additional features such as wide format, live focus and 8K video which can be stopped mid-stream to save high-resolution photo.
+Zoom capability also used AI technology to reduce quality loss for an up-to 100X zoom and offered a number of additional features such as wide format, live focus and 8K video which could be stopped mid-stream to save high-resolution photo.

-By comparison, to gain full access to all of the features in the camera upgrades, the Samsung Galaxy S20 Ultra is a quad camera which captures pictures through the rear glass which is 4 times larger than most camera glass plates.
+By comparison, to gain full access to all of the features in the camera upgrades, the Samsung Galaxy S20 Ultra is a quad camera that captured pictures through the rear glass which was 4 times larger than most camera glass plates.

 Premium Cost for Camera

 With an original price several hundreds of dollars over the nearest competitive model, customers paid an additional premium for Samsung Galaxy S20 Ultra.
 Many phone purchasers have said they would not have paid the higher price for the phone if they had known about the defect.

 Damage reports and testing indicate that breakage occurred spontaneously and was not the result of droppage.
 In most cases, the camera was in a secure, protective case and testing shows fractures were spontaneous and not a result of consumer abuse.
 In addition, unlike the front touch screen, the rear glass had no impact resistant screen protectors available.